magento-mpi/magento2/app/code/Magento/Review/README.md

-Magento_Review module brings functionality that allows to write reviews for products.
+Magento_Review module functionality allows to write reviews for products.